-The AS8218 / AS8228 are highly integrated CMOS single-phase energy metering devices for fully electronic LCD meter systems.
-The AS8218 / AS8228 have been designed to ensure the meters full compliance with the international Standards IEC62052 and ANSI.
+The AS8267 / AS8268 are highly integrated CMOS single-phase energy metering devices for fully electronic LCD meter systems.
+The AS8267 / AS8268 have been designed to ensure a meters full compliance with the international Standards IEC62052 and ANSI.

-The AS8218 / AS8228 ICs include all the functions required for conventional 1 current or 2-current anti-tamper meters.
-The functions include precision energy measurement, an 8-bit microcontroller unit (MCU), an on-chip Liquid Crystal Display driver (LCDD), programmable multi-purpose Inputs/Outputs (MPIO), a real time clock/calendar (RTC) for complex tariff functions such as time-ofuse or maximum demand billing and a Serial Peripheral Interface (SPI) for reading data from and writing data to an external non-volatile memory (EEPROM).
+The AS8267 / AS8268 ICs include all the functions required for conventional 1 current or 2-current anti-tamper meters.
+The functions include precision energy measurement, an 8-bit microcontroller unit (MCU) with 32kBytes of Flash memory, an on-chip Liquid Crystal Display driver (LCDD), programmable multi-purpose Inputs/Outputs (MPIO), a real time clock/calendar (RTC) for complex tariff functions such as time-of-use or maximum demand billing and a Serial Peripheral Interface (SPI) for reading data from and writing data to an optional external non-volatile memory (EEPROM).

-The AS8218 / AS8228 ICs have a dedicated energy measurement front-end, which includes an analog front-end and programmable Digital Signal Processor (DSP) from which active energy, mains voltage and mains current are provided.
+The AS8267 / AS8268 ICs have a dedicated energy measurement front-end, which includes an analog front-end and programmable Digital Signal Processor (DSP) from which active energy, mains voltage and mains current are provided.
 Reactive and apparent energy can also be calculated.

 The on-chip 8-bit 8051 compatible microcontroller is freely programmable and provides user access to the various functional blocks.
-The dedicated Universal Asynchronous Receiver / Transmitter (UART1) in the System Control block provides access to various system functions and blocks.
+The dedicated Universal Asynchronous Receiver / Transmitter (UART1) in the System Control block allows access to various system functions and blocks.
 A second UART (UART2) is also provided, which may for example be used for debugging.
-The on-chip memory includes 24kByte program memory and 1kByte data memory.
-The meter system designer can select the size of the external EEPROM memory from 1kByte to 32kByte (in binary steps).
-An on-chip programmable watchdog timer (WDT) is available to automatically initiate a system reset if a regular 'hold-off' signal is not detected.
+The on-chip memory includes 32kByte of highly reliable nonvolatile Flash program (and data) memory and

+1kByte volatile data memory.
+The meter system designer also has the option of an additional external EEPROM memory, which is selectable in size from 1kByte to 32kByte (in binary steps).